 Technology is a lot different today than when we were younger!
 More and more children are preferring to sit inside playing on mobile phones and iPad’s than go outside, explore and be creative.

-Over the last few weeks, Nomow have been campaigning to change this pattern and bringing you ideas to get kids learning and playing outside with our #NomowPlay campaign.
+Over the last few weeks, Nomow has been campaigning to change this pattern and bringing you ideas to get kids learning and playing outside with our #NomowPlay campaign.

 This week, we’re exploring how you can fuel children’s learning by planting a seed and growing their own plants and vegetables.